sass/sass/proposal/first-class-calc.md

 versions have essentially no usage any more, and we don't anticipate anyone is looking to write new stylesheets that target them.

-As such, this proposal only adds first-class calc support for the `calc()` function without any prefixes.
-For backwards-compatibility, vendor-prefixed `calc()` expressions will continue to be parsed as opaque special functions the way they always have, but they will not be interoperable with any of the new calc features this proposal adds.
+As such, this proposal only adds first-class calculation support for the `calc()` function without any prefixes.
+For backwards-compatibility, vendor-prefixed `calc()` expressions will continue to be parsed as opaque special functions the way they always have, but they will not be interoperable with any of the new calculation features this proposal adds.

 ## Syntax